farm-ng/amiga-ros-bridge-v1/README.md

 ```

 You can subscribe to measured `TwistStamped` states of the amiga with ROS command line tools.

-> Warning: The current implementation of ROS bridge does not stream the measured state on `/amiga/vel` if you are not sending commands on the `/amiga/cmd_vel` topic.
-> The `rqt_robot_steering` does not send commands when the linear & angular velocities are both zeroed out, so the measured state stream will pause if they are both zero.

 ```bash
 rostopic echo /amiga/vel